aasimsani/meow-learning/README.md

 - If no then I highly recommend finding another architecture, this process can be excruciating and time consuming but if you do have to:
     - Select a design pattern to write the Neural Network in - I love a class based system like PyTorch does and then using [PyTorch Lightning's](https://www.pytorchlightning.ai/index.html) prescribed format on top of it.
-    - Read the research paper and see if they've specified all bits and bobs of the architecture and the training process - if not email the authors - you may get lucky
+    - Read the research paper and see if they've specified all the bits and bobs of the architecture and the training process - if not email the authors - you may get lucky
-    - Write the pseudocode
+    - Write the pseudocode - especially the math
     - Implementation
         - [Beginner Advice on Learning to Implement Machine Learning Models](http://jsatml.blogspot.com/2014/10/beginner-advice-on-learning-to.html)
         - Courses that help and are great reference material: